The Capstone/thesis is a degree requirement for all MSOD and all MPhil candidates.

-Each student is informed by the Organizational Dynamics Program Office when the capstone has been accepted by their committee on behalf of the University of Pennsylvania Graduate School of Arts and Sciences.
+Each student is informed by the Organizational Dynamics Program Office when the capstone has been accepted by their committee on behalf of the University of Pennsylvania College of Liberal and Professional Studies.
 The notification also includes an explanation of the requirements and the details for obtaining signatures from the committee members, how to complete the written release form to permit publication in the Penn Online Library Scholarly Commons, and the delivery of the version that will be professionally bound then returned to the student.
 A capstone that receives a grade below "B" may not be placed on the Scholarly Commons.

 - Academic Integrity

 - Graduate Supervision